 As at the end of December 2022, the country was hosting nearly 9,000 refugees and asylum seekers, primarily from Côte d'Ivoire and Syria.
 Refugees and asylum seekers will likely be among the groups most affected by the economic and political issues that Tunisia is facing.
 They already have needs for temporary shelter, food, education, healthcare, and psychosocial support.
 Access to food for refugees and asylum seekers is likely to become more difficult because of shortages in basic commodities, such as sugar, milk, butter, cooking oil, and rice, since at least the beginning of September 2022.
 These shortages are linked to a lack of foreign reserves and the consequent inability of the country to import goods.?

-INFORM measures Tunisia's risk of humanitarian crisis and disaster to be low, at 3.2/10.?
+INFORM measures Tunisia's risk of humanitarian crisis and disaster to be low at 3/10.?

-Protection: many migrants in Tunisia fall victim to scams and are subjected to abuse at the hands of smugglers.
+Protection: Many migrants in Tunisia are a victim of fraud and subjected to abuse at the hands of smugglers.
 Other protection concerns for migrants include the risk of deportation and restricted access to services because of the absence of a formal national asylum system.?